Top Healthcare Marketing Tips for 2024

 Show that you actually understand your prospects’ challenges or pain points with in-depth health information.
 People turn to the internet for answers about their symptoms, diagnosis and treatment plans.

-They read articles and watch videos before and after stepping into a physician’s office.
-They scan your website for patient stories, details about surgical procedures or post recovery tips.
+They read articles and watch videos before and after stepping into a physician's office.
+They scan your website for patient stories, details about surgical procedures or post-recovery tips.

 Northwell Health, the largest health system in New York, has successfully capitalized on this trend.
-Since launching their health and wellness website, The Well, last year, Northwell has turned into a health content hub.
+Since launching its health and wellness website, The Well, last year, Northwell has turned into a health content hub.

 While their competitors are just beginning to grasp the power of testimonials, Northwell is betting on emotional storytelling and distributing their content on mainstream outlets such as Medium.
-Recurring features – including “Dear Doctor,” “Day in the Life” and “True Story” – allow readers a glimpse into medical issues as seen from the perspective of physicians, patients and caregivers.
+Recurring features – including "Dear Doctor," "Day in the Life" and "True Story" – allow readers a glimpse into medical issues as seen from the perspective of physicians, patients, and caregivers.

 If you don’t have the knowledge or the staff to take on such a project, consider bringing in an outside resource or consultant to add these elements to your marketing strategy.

 There are countless ways to explain what a brand is and isn’t.
 In the end, all definitions boil down to this: your brand encompasses all the things that differentiate you from the crowd.
 What’s unique about your hospital?

 The better you get at identifying and capitalizing on your strengths, the stronger your brand will be.
 Once again, your website comes in handy.
 Many healthcare organizations struggle to bring their expertise beyond the hospital walls and into the digital space.

 Don’t be one of them.
 When patients click on your website, they should immediately be able to see your organization's assets.

 Do you use high-tech devices such as virtual reality systems?
 Do you deliver world-class patient care?